lisa-wolfgang/Bubble-Wrap/README.md

 ### Smart paste

-Simply paste a long passage or a MSYT text node into a bubble, then watch as the lines neatly arrange themselves into logical bubble separations.
+Simply paste a long passage separated by line breaks or a MSYT text node into a bubble -- the text will automatically be formatted based on punctuation.
 Plus, sneaky variants of apostrophes and other characters are weeded out and replaced with the correct in-game versions.

 ### Effortless MSYT export